Bridport Sand Formation

-The Bridport Sand Formation is a formation of Toarcian (Early Jurassic) age found in the Worcester and Wessex Basins of central and southern England.
-It forms one of the reservoir units in the Wytch Farm oilfield in Dorset.
-The sandstone is very-fine grained to fine-grained and contains regular narrow bands that are calcite-cemented and more resistant to weathering, giving it a characteristic banded appearance at outcrop, such as in the cliffs between Bridport and Burton Bradstock in Dorset.
+The Bridport Sand Formation is a sandstone geological formation in central and southern England, noted for forming distinctive cliffs on the Jurassic Coast World Heritage Site.
+Bridport Sand is of Toarcian (Early Jurassic) age and is found in the Worcester and Wessex Basins.

+The sandstone is very-fine grained to fine-grained and contains regular narrow bands that are calcite-cemented and more resistant to weathering, giving it a characteristic banded appearance at outcrop, such as in the cliffs between West Bay and Burton Bradstock in Dorset.
 It is named for Bridport and has previously been known as the Midford Sand(s), Cotteswold Sands, Yeovil Sands and Upper Lias Sand(s).
 It forms a locally important aquifer, particularly around Yeovil.
+It forms one of the reservoir units in the Wytch Farm oilfield in Dorset.

 Extent and thickness

 The Bridport Sand Formation is known from exposures in Dorset, Somerset and Gloucestershire and from the subsurface in numerous boreholes.
 It is also present offshore in the Portland–South Wight Basin, a sub-basin of the Wessex Basin.
 It reaches a maximum thickness of over 135 m in the Kimmeridge-3 well, in the onshore part of the Portland–South Wight sub-basin.
 It thins northwards from Dorset onto the Mendips axis, where it is missing.
 It reappears to the north of the axis.